GLOBAL MARKETS-Stocks, oil, bond yields edge up ahead of expected new Russia sanctions

 By Marc Jones

-LONDON, April 5 (Reuters) - Traders were back on Russia sanctions watch on Tuesday with oil, inflation-sensitive bond yields and stocks all edging higher ahead of an expected new measures from the West in coming days.
+LONDON, April 5 (Reuters) - Traders were back on sanctions and stagflation watch on Tuesday as oil and inflation-sensitive bond yields went higher and stock markets drooped ahead of an expected tightening of Western measures against Moscow.

-Europe saw the STOXX 600 index .STOXX nudge 0.3% higher as oil, industrial, tech and insurance stocks all made ground, while the euro EUR= clawed back a sliver of the 1.8% it had lost against the dollar in recent days. .EU/FRX
+Europe's STOXX 600 index .STOXX saw modest gains fizzle out, Wall Street's S&P 500 futures ESc1 were 0.2% lower, while the euro EUR= was starting to backslide again after dropping 2% against the dollar in recent days. .EU/FRX.N

-With investors waiting on the new batch of sanctions - most likely on Wednesday according to France's European Affairs Minister - oil was up 1%, lifting benchmark German Bund and U.S. Treasury bond yields due to the prospect of higher global inflation.
+With investors waiting on the new batch of sanctions - most likely on Wednesday according to France's European Affairs Minister - oil was up 1%, lifting benchmark German Bund and U.S. Treasury bond yields again in the process.

-Ewan Markson-Brown, a fund manager at CRUX Asset Management, said the global economy's path was now highly dependent on how the war in Ukraine progresses, and how policymakers in the U.S. and China manage the respective economic challenges.
+Ewan Markson-Brown, a fund manager at CRUX Asset Management, said the path was now towards a brief stint of stagflation - where high inflation stalls economic growth - but would be highly dependent on how the war in Ukraine progresses, and how policymakers in the U.S. and China manage their respective economic challenges.

 "I think we have had the main (sanctions) crunch already.
 The variable will be if Germany stops taking Russian gas," Markson-Brown said.
 "That is something that would definitely take the European markets down."

+An EU source told Reuters the European Commission wasn't currently looking to go that far, and would instead propose coal, wood and chemicals bans as well as new limits on shipping and trucking and on banks and technology.

-In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS advanced 0.3% to 602.2.
-China and Hong Kong markets were closed for a holiday, but it was the strongest level since Russia sent its troops into Ukraine on Feb.
+Asia had seen Shanghai locked down again although with China and Hong Kong markets closed for a holiday, MSCI's broadest index of Asia-Pacific shares .MIAPJ0000PUS advanced to its highest since Russia sent its troops into Ukraine on Feb.
 24.

+Germany’s 10-year bond yield, the euro zone benchmark, also rose 5 basis points (bps) to 0.565%, while the 'spread' - or risk premium - between French and German 10-year yields hit the widest since April 2020 ahead of presidential elections in France on April 10.
+Polls show far-right candidate Marine Le Pen is gaining ground on incumbent Emmanuel Macron.

+U.S. stock futures ESc1 were fractionally lower NQc1 have climbed on Monday, supported by tech shares. .N

-"Geopolitical shocks historically did not tend to dominate the markets for long," global markets strategists at JPMorgan said in a note, adding that U.S. rate hike cycles didn't tend to hurt stock markets much either, "at least not in the early stages".
+"Geopolitical shocks historically did not tend to dominate the markets for long," global markets strategists at JPMorgan said referring back to the Russia and Ukraine war, but also adding that U.S. rate hike cycles don't tend to hurt markets much, "at least not in the early stages".

-S&P 500 stock futures ESc1 barely budged and Nasdaq futures NQc1 slipped 0.05% after Wall Street climbed on Monday, supported by tech shares. .N

-The euro EUR=EBS was steady at $1.0967 after dropping for the last three sessions. /FRX

 Global markets were otherwise looking to Wednesday's release of minutes from the Federal Reserve's last policy meeting for hints on how much the U.S. central bank will raise interest rates next month.
 The ECB will publish its equivalent minutes on Thursday.